-In 2024 Oras Group conducted a double materiality assessment (DMA) in preparation to report according to the Corporate Sustainability Reporting Directive (CSRD).
+Oras Group has adopted double materiality assessment (DMA) as a continuous process reviewed annually.
 The double materiality assessment supports the company's ESG due diligence as a comprehensive process to assess ESG material impacts and financial risks and opportunities in both own operations and value chain.
-Several internal and external stakeholders were included in the assessment process and the results of the DMA are reviewed by the Group's management team.
-The results strengthened our understanding and no previously unidentified material supply chain ESG due diligence risks arose from the process.
-The results of the materiality assessment will be used to report on the company's sustainability from 2025 onwards the latest.
+Stakeholders are included in the assessment process and the results of the DMA are reviewed by the Group Management Team.
+The results of the DMA are utilized in reporting on our sustainability in an annual sustainability report.
+The results of the DMA are also taken into account in our enterprise risk management (ERM).

-In 2024 Oras Group updated its Code of Conduct to be more comprehensive, user friendly and transparent.
-Additionally, we are in process of updating our guidelines on Quality, OHS and Environment and Energy to be more detailed and improve transparency.
-The DMA, updated Code of Conduct and updated guidelines are a strengthened foundation for sustainability and will be used to update the Supplier Code of Conduct to further develop the due diligence process.
+In 2024 Oras Group updated its Code of Conduct and its policies on Quality, Occupational health and safety and Environment.
+The DMA, updated Code of Conduct and updated policies are a strengthened foundation for sustainability and have been used to update the Supplier Code of Conduct to further develop the due diligence process.